turingschool/backend-curriculum-site/module4/lessons/intro_to_react.markdown

 Good work!!!

+Note: you may need to use `parseInt()` in order to update the state when you're handling updating the like count.

 ### Refactor

 Our `handleDislikeClick` and `handleLikeClick` look very similar.
 Lets create a new function `modifyLikes` that takes a modification parameter and updates our states likes.